MWRuszczycky/JSets/README.md

 ## PubMed & Current Limitations

-*JSets* works closely with [PubMed](https://pubmed.ncbi.nlm.nih.gov/) to determine what articles are in each issue of a configured journal.
+*JSets* works closely with [PubMed](https://pubmed.ncbi.nlm.nih.gov/) to determine what articles are in each issue of a configured journal, and this is how the `toc` command effectively works.
-*JSets* also allows you to submit queries directly to *PubMed* from the command line.
+*JSets* also allows you to submit queries directly to *PubMed* from the command line as well as direct DOI lookups.

 However, this also introduces some limitations.

-For example, not all journals are properly registered at *PubMed*, and *JSets* will currently not work with these journals.
+For example, *JSets* will not be able to determine the tables of contents for journal isses that are not properly registered at *PubMed*.
-Furthemore, in some cases an issue may already be published and all of its articles registered at *PubMed*;
-however, *PubMed* does not recognize them as being part of the published issue.
-*JSets* provides a way to handle this scenario by allowing you to include a link to the publisher's website in the tables of contents html document and enter PubMed IDs or DOI links for any selected articles directly.
-In the future, I hope to add additional support for selecting articles via DOI links alone without relying on PubMed.
+Nevertheless, the `toc` command will allow you to enter URLs to the publisher's website for any issue that returns fewer than the expected number of articles from a *PubMed* query.
+Furthermore, *JSets* can also handle articles selected from journals that are not configured as well as articles that are not registered at *PubMed*.

 ## Getting help